 He holds a BSc in Psychology from the University of Manchester, an MSc in Evolutionary Psychology from the University of Liverpool, and a joint Psychology and Anthropology PhD from the University of Durham.
 He has held previous posts at the University of St Andrews, the University of Durham and Heriot-Watt University before joining the University of Winchester in 2021.

 He is the current editor of the Cultural Evolution Collection for Humanities & Social Sciences Communications and a lead designer of a free, online learning module on the Cultural Evolution of Narratives for the Cultural Evolution Society.

 Assistant Professor, Heriot-Watt University

 Manchester University, BSc (Hons) Psychology

-Serial killers, spiders and cybersex: social and survival information bias in the transmission of urban legends, British Journal of Psychology
+Serial killers, spiders and cybersex: social and survival information bias in the transmission of urban legends, British journal of psychology 106 (2), 288-307

 Expect the Unexpected?
 Testing for minimally counterintuitive (MCI) bias in the transmission of contemporary legends a computational phylogenetic approach, Social Science Computer Review, 31(1), 90-102